-The Australian Government has made significant investments in building ASD's foreign signals intelligence, cyber security and offensive cyber capabilities.
+The Australian Government has made a significant investment in building ASD's foreign signals intelligence, cyber security and offensive cyber capabilities.
 This includes a \$9.9 billion investment in cyber and intelligence capabilities over the next decade through the REDSPICE package.

-ASD is continuing to refine and enhance its governance and accountability frameworks, including enterprise performance management and fit-for-purpose financial management systems, to ensure it is operating efficiently, sustainably and responsibly within its forward budget.
-ASD will build on its strong foundation of governance, and will establish a dedicated external advisory board to support the efficient and effective delivery of REDSPICE capabilities.
+ASD continues to refine and enhance its governance and accountability frameworks, including enterprise performance management and fit-for-purpose financial management systems, to ensure it is operating efficiently, sustainably and responsibly within its forward budget.
+ASD will continue to build on its strong foundation and culture of governance.